 Together Hyphenated

-in the composition there are truncated bases 1. air, auto, bicycle, hydro, meteo, micro, motorcycle, cinema, radio, stereo, electro, board .. * airbase, stereo system, hydromassage, aerial photography; boat mechanic !!
-TV and radio journalists.
-2. .. meter, .. count, .. city voltmeter, topographer, Volgograd there are two independent words in the composition 1. common + special name * carriage - restaurant, house - museum.
-2. position, rank, profession, party membership. vice - governor, ex - champion, physicist - nuclear scientist, liberal - democrat.
-3.technical terms with vacuum, diesel, press, stop-block, alpha, beta, gamma vacuum - pump, diesel - motor, CD, press - center, stop - tap, alpha - radiation, block - system (BUT! checkpoint).
-4.units of measure * gram - molecule, kilowatt - hour BUT! workday.
-5. cardinal points * south-west, north-east 6. plant names * leek, mother-and-stepmother 7. geographical names * Rostov-on-Don 8. synonyms, antonyms, evaluative words * sadness-longing, buying and selling, miracle tree
+the composition contains truncated bases 1. air, auto, bicycle, hydro, meteo, micro, motorcycle, cinema, radio, stereo, electric, board.. * air base, stereo system, hydromassage, aerial photography; Botrmechanik!! television and radio journalists.
+2. ..meter, ..graph, ..grad voltmeter, topographer, Volgograd contains two independent words 1. general + special name * the carriage is a restaurant, the house is a museum.
+2. position, rank, profession, party affiliation. vice-governor, ex-champion, physicist - nuclear scientist, liberal - democrat.
+3.technical terms with vacuum, diesel, press, stop block, alpha, beta, gamma vacuum pump, diesel engine, compact disc, press center, stop valve, alpha radiation, block system (BUT! checkpoint).
+4. units of measurement *gram - molecule, kilowatt - hour BUT! workday 5. cardinal directions * southwest, northeast 6. plant names * leek, mother-and-stepmother 7. geographical names *Rostov - on - Don 8. synonyms, antonyms, evaluative words * sadness-longing, buying and selling, miracle tree

 DO NOT confuse!